Course Outline

 • Working within scope of practice and limitations as an allied health assistant, physiotherapy student and physiotherapist

-• Monitoring health status of the client, conducting screening tests, reporting progress and seeking help when indicated
+• Monitoring health status of the client, conducting screening tests, reporting client progress and seeking help when indicated

 • Use of augmentative and assistive devices for communication, documentation of client services and practice administration